This Is What Girls Actually Talk About

 OUR EX-BOYFRIENDS / GIRLFRIENDS

 The way I see it, dating people is the easiest way to explore the world without travelling.
-Every single person I’ve dated has taught me things about culture, class, aesthetics and the viscosity of bodily fluids without even having to get out of bed, let alone fly to another country in a tiny, orange fartbox at 12,000 metres.
+Every single person I’ve dated has taught me things about culture, class, aesthetics and the viscosity of bodily fluids without even having to get out of bed, let alone fly to another country in a tiny, orange fartbox at 39,000 feet.

 That includes the girl who took me on a tour of France’s Michelin star restaurants, the guy who gave me warts, the dude who broke up with me when we were 13 ’cause he wanted to try to finger my friend, the man I dated for half my life and all the babes I fucked in between.